ayaz-amin/amethyst_engine/README.md

 # Amethyst Engine
 My personal C++ game engine.
-It is very messy since it is not meant for others to use (not that you can, I don't care if you do).
+It is very messy since it is my first attempt at a game engine and is not meant for others to use (not that you can, I don't care if you do).